-The Bike Shed is happy to announce that we are once again opening up our workshop to allow the public to do repairs on their own bikes under the supervision of our volunteers and manager.
-Please read the following information before booking a stand:
+The Bike Shed is thrilled to announce that, with the support of Sustainability Victoria, we are once again opening up our workshop to allow the public to do repairs on their own bikes under the supervision of our volunteers and managers.

 Our ‘Fix Your Own Bike’ (FYOB) workshop is a space for do-it-yourself repairs and maintenance where you can rent a workstand, use our tools and have our team of mechanics and volunteers advise you through the process while you do the work.
 This is perfect for those who already have a bit of bike-fixing knowledge and just don’t have the tools, but also an amazing opportunity for novice mechanics to learn new skills – even if it’s just to learn how to change a tube or look after your chain.

 Workstands are $5 per hour

 To help us cover our costs, stands are hired at a rate of $5/hr and can be paid for via EFTPOS once the work is done.
 Cash is not accepted.